 Suddenly, the music for the second Mass began.
 Back at the organ, a commotion of music lovers crowded around a tower of keyboards in a forest of pipes.

 In the middle of it all, under a dangling heat lamp, sat Daniel Roth.
 A slight, unassuming man who actually looks like an organist, he pushed back his flowing hair with graceful fingers.
 Then, with a boyish enthusiasm, he sank his fingers into the organ.

 With an assistant on either side of the long bench, and arms and legs outstretched like an angry cat, Roth played all five keyboards.
 Supremely confident, he ignored the off-beat camera flashes of his adoring fans, followed the progress of the Mass via a tiny mirror, and made glorious music.

 The keyboards were stacked tall, surrounded by 110 stops — wooden knobs that turn the pipes off and on — creating a multitude of tonal packages.
 Between hurried huddles, his assistants pushed and pulled the stops after each musical phrase.

 Arnaud propped a chair against the front wall of the organ, allowing me a commanding perch to oversee the musical action.
 On a well-worn wooden keyboard of foot pedals spreading below the bench, Monsieur Roth's feet marched with his fingers as he craned his neck to find the priest in his mirror.

 Turning around, I peeked through the pipes and down on a tiny congregation.
 Just as priests celebrate Mass in a church whether there are worshippers present or not, this organ must make music.
 I marveled at how the high culture of Europe persists.
-I’m thankful to experience it, in person, with Daniel Roth.
+I'm thankful to have experienced it, in person, with Daniel Roth.
 (While the loft is no longer open to visitors, you can always hear the organ played at Sunday Mass, followed by a high-powered 25-minute recital, usually still performed by Roth himself).